WellingtonFamily/wellingtonfamily.github.com/_geocaching/make_way_for_ducklings.md

 title: "Make Way for Ducklings"
 ---

-In 2002, The [Make Way for Ducklings](https://www.geocaching.com/seek/cache_details.aspx?guid=1ac81bdb-dc49-409b-ab1c-4b25a1cf04c0) cache served as a launching point for 16 travel ducks whose mission it was to travel the world.
+In 2002, The [Make Way for Ducklings](https://www.geocaching.com/geocache/GC4399_make-way-for-ducklings) geocache served as a launching point for 16 travel ducks whose mission it was to travel the world.
 I would love it if each of these ducks were able to make it to the Seattle area... though I know that some of them are likely lost forever.

 - [Jack](https://www.geocaching.com/track/details.aspx?id=8348)
 - [Kack](https://www.geocaching.com/track/details.aspx?id=11193)